 Figure 2 Endoscopic tattooing using indocyanine green.
 ICG tattooing was performed one day prior to colonoscopic surgery by the circumferential method.
-A: White light endoscopy image of early sigmoid colon cancer.
-B: Indigo carmine was used to determine the margin of the lesion.
-C: Between 1-2 mL of normal saline solution was injected into the submucosa to make an artificial pseudo polyp.
-D−F: Subsequently, the saline syringe was replaced by the ICG syringe, and 0.5-1 mL of dissolved ICG was injected.
+A: White light endoscopy image of early sigmoid colon cancer; B: Indigo carmine was used to determine the margin of the lesion; C: Between 1-2 mL of normal saline solution was injected into the submucosa to make an artificial pseudo polyp; D−F: Subsequently, the saline syringe was replaced by the ICG syringe, and 0.5-1 mL of dissolved ICG was injected.
 ICG: Indocyanine green.